 Home sale contingency

 A home sale contingency means that the offer is dependent on the sale of the buyer’s current home.
 This condition helps homeowners avoid the burden of making payments for both their new and existing home at the same time.
 It also simplifies the buyer’s financial obligations, so they can maximize their chances of getting approved for a new mortgage.

 To make a home sale contingent offer less risky, the seller may request the addition of a “kick-out clause.”
 This clause gives them the ability to continue marketing their property.
 If the seller receives a better offer, they first must notify the original buyer.
 If the buyer does not remove the contingency and close within a specific timeframe (usually 72 hours), the seller can go ahead and accept the better offer.

-Tip: For current homeowners looking to buy their next house, Orchard’s Buy & Sell service guarantees your home sale.
+Tip: For current homeowners looking to buy their next house, Orchard’s Move First service guarantees your home sale.
 With this certainty, you can make a competitive offer on your new house without a home sale contingency.

 If the buyer is getting a mortgage to finance their home purchase, their lender will typically require an appraisal of the property.
 If the appraised value of the house comes back significantly lower than the sale price, the buyer may have trouble securing a mortgage that’s large enough to buy the house.
 That’s because the buyer’s mortgage lender will not lend more than the house is worth, regardless of the purchase price.

 If the buyer doesn’t have additional cash on hand to cover the difference, the buyer and seller can negotiate the purchase price to match the appraised value.
 If this doesn’t work out, an appraisal contingency will allow the buyer to break the purchase agreement without forfeiting their deposit.